xwmario/Warez/README.md

 - [Discord NSWDBot](https://github.com/HunterKing/NSWDBot) Discord bot to scrape NSWDB.com for scene releases.
 - [Discord WarezBot](https://github.com/enzobes/WarezBot) Public Version of Discord bot for scene release.
 - [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) Provides end-to-end encryption for Discord.
+- [BetterDiscord](https://betterdiscord.net/home/) Pimp Discord with better Themes and add some nice Plugins/Scripts.
+- [Do Not Track for Discord](https://betterdocs.us/plugins/do-not-track/) A plugin for BD to prevent Discord tracking.
+- [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) Encrypt Discord - there is also [Simple DiscordCrypt](https://gitlab.com/An0/SimpleDiscordCrypt) which works with the Web version of Discord (both are not compatible to each other!).

 ## IPTV + DVR
 - [/r/IPTV](https://www.reddit.com/r/IPTV) Subreddit some may find helpful for gauging the current state of IPTV providers.